-Here, at Vandy, Connor has worked with a service-learning tutoring program through the Spanish Department aimed at helping first generation Latino immigrants in the Nashville community.
-Through this program, he tutored a Mexican-American sixth-grader named Christopher in his home and in his language, Spanish, and helped him prepare for the state exams, which are given only in English.
-In the spring of his Freshman Year, Connor led a controversial project through the Women and Gender Studies Department to better understand the current prejudices that existed against gay men in fraternity life and to find solutions to dissolve homophobia for future rushing and pledging processes.
+In his first year at Vanderbilt, Connor worked with a service-learning tutoring program through the Spanish Department aimed at helping first generation Latino immigrants in the Nashville community.
+Through that program, he tutored a Mexican-American sixth-grader named Christopher in his home and in his language, Spanish, and helped him prepare for the state exams, which are given only in English.
+The Vanderbilt Initiative for Scholarship and Global Engagement (VISAGE) study abroad program, gave Connor the opportunity to study social justice and serve alongside Costa Ricans on projects in their communities in partnership with local nonprofit organizations.
+Among his projects there were working to reforest national parks and to lead grassroots projects in high schools to improve student welfare in the education system.
+In the Vanderbilt community, Connor led a controversial project through the Women’s and Gender Studies Department to better understand the current prejudices that exist against gay men in fraternity life and to find solutions to dissolve homophobia for future rushing and pledging processes.
 To Connor’s amazement, the story of the project made the front page of one of the campus newspapers.
-Most recently, through the Vanderbilt Initiative for Scholarship and Global Engagement study abroad program, Connor studied social justice and served alongside Costa Ricans on projects in their communities in partnership with local nonprofit organizations, working to reforest national parks or to lead grassroots projects in high schools to improve student welfare in the education system, among other ventures.